 An employee is rewarded 100 points and they redeem an item that costs 100 points in the Awardco platform.
-When this order is processed, the actual cost of the item could end up truly being $100.79, then there is potentially a state sales tax added.
+When this order is processed, the actual cost of the item could end up truly being $100.79, and there is potentially a state sales tax added on top of this.
 Put these small price changes together and this order may cost your company $107.34 for an order you budgeted $100 for.
-The $7.34 over budget might seem insignificant for this order, but over time that extra 7.34% adds up.
+The $7.34 over budget might seem insignificant for this particular order, but over time that extra cost adds up.

 There are 2 different ways to buffer: Option 1 is buffering your employee's points.
 Option 2 is buffering your budget.